 George had always been great friends with Eric Brand.
 Eric has just started producing his wines under the "Laira" label and was selling some wine to the old Hardy Wine Company.
 Brian was interested in planting a vineyard on the Majella property and in 1968 we went ahead and planted 6 acres of Shiraz.
 Eric offered to buy the grapes to produce wine for Hardy’s and the future looked rosy.
 There wasn’t a lot of money in it, but it complemented the sheep enterprise, so eventually some 70 acres were planted - about 60% Shiraz and 40% Cabernet Sauvignon.

 However, all good things come to an end, and the Hardy deal fell through just as the vines were maturing.
 Things were tight in the 70’s; demand for grapes, particularly Shiraz was very low, and although we could get rid of most of the grapes there were a couple of years when 30 or more tonnes of premium Shiraz grapes were left to rot.
-In 1980 we sold our first grapes to Wynn’s Coonawarra Estate (now part of the Foster's Wine Group).
+In 1980 we sold our first grapes to Wynn’s Coonawarra Estate.
 This was the start of a long relationship between Wynn’s and Majella, a relationship that continued for over 20 years.
 Since 1989 we have continued planting new vineyards and a present we have about 150 acres (60 hectares) under vine.
 Most of the new plantings have been Cabernet Sauvignon, but there are some small areas of Merlot and Riesling planted as well.

 By late 1995 we realised that Majella needed a Cellar Door Sales and office facility, so Mount Gambier architect Stephen Herbert was charged with the responsibility of coming up with a concept that looked good, was functional and didn't cost an arm and a leg.
 A barrel shed together with the aforementioned facilities was designed and construction was finished in late 1996.

 What happened to the sheep?
 Well might you ask!
-Well they're still there although there's not as much money in wool these days.
-We still run about 1500 Merino wethers on our other farm south-west of Penola together with 2000 cross-bred ewes for prime lamb production.
+They are still there although there's not as much money in wool these days.
+We still run about 1500 Merino wethers on our farm south-west of Penola together with 2000 cross-bred ewes for prime lamb production.
 We also raise about 400 prime lambs here at Coonawarra.